The Norwegian Church Endowment – Ovf

 Small Hydro-Electric Power (HEP) plants

 Small Hydro Electric Power is a business area that exploits Ovf’s waterfall rights.
-The business area is organized in its own division; Clemens Kraft.
-Clemens Kraft AS, has partial ownership in 16 operational power plants.
-Ten power plants will be under construction in 2016 with the intention to further increase the portfolio in the years to come.
+The business area is organized in its own subsidiary; Clemens Kraft.
+Clemens Kraft AS, has partial ownership in 34 operational power plants.
+Ten power plants will be under construction in 2019 with the intention to further increase the portfolio in the years to come.
 Clemens Kraft is a leading player in this field in Norway.

 Grants for ecclesiastical purposes